creativeArtie/Writer-Studio/design/standard.md

 - maintain order in the order of use
 ### Methods
 - comments
-    - no comments for overeided
+    - no comments for overrided
     - one short description
     - for `@link`: only for project library class, and don't repeat
     - for `@linkplain`: for all other classes